 And how to catch a dream

 Follow the steps below to create your own dreamcatcher to capture dreams before they getaway.
-And maybe you’ll capture a dream that you want to a goal for your life!
-If you already have a big dream, you can create a custom dreamcatcher to help make that dream come true.
+And maybe you’ll capture a dream that you want to promote to a life goal!
+And, if you already have a big dream, you can create a custom dreamcatcher to help make that dream come true.

 A brief history of the dreamcatcher